+HOBART AIRSPACE DESIGN

+SMOOTH ISLAND COMMUNITY

-HOBART AIRSPACE DESIGN COPPING COMMUNITY Airservices has undertaken a review of the Hobart Airport Standard Instrument Departures (SIDs) and Standard Instrument Arrivals (STARs) for Runway 12 and Runway 30, with safety of air navigation as our primary consideration.
+Airservices has undertaken a review of the Hobart Airport Standard Instrument Departures (SIDs) and Standard Instrument Arrivals (STARs) for Runway 12 and Runway 30, with safety of air navigation as our primary consideration.
 While the current flight path design is safe, Airservices has identified opportunities to improve safety while minimising the effect of aircraft noise on the community, where possible.

 Airservices has prepared Fact Sheets for specific communities located within areas affected by proposed flight path designs to provide further information regarding what you will see and hear.
 Consultation commenced on 31 October 2018 and is open until 21 December 2018.
-The proposed designs can be found by following this link on the Airservices website or http://www.airservicesaustralia.com/projects/flight-path-changes/hobart-airport-standard-arrivals-anddepartures/ HOW ARE THE RUNWAYS USED AT HOBART INTERNATIONAL AIRPORT?
+The proposed designs can be found by following this link on the Airservices website or

+HOW ARE THE RUNWAYS USED AT HOBART INTERNATIONAL AIRPORT?

 The operational pattern of Hobart Airport is highly seasonal due to prevailing winds and weather patterns.
 Hobart Airport has one runway, which is aligned northwest known as Runway 30 and southeast known as Runway 12.

 In winter months the airport tends to operate in a north-westerly flow, with aircraft landing and taking off on Runway 30 in the same direction, whereas during the summer months, operations are more evenly distributed to both Runway 30 and Runway 12.
 This is because aircraft need to land and take-off into wind as much as possible.

 HOW WILL IT BE DIFFERENT FROM WHAT I EXPERIENCE TODAY?

 The proposed design introduces separate SIDs for light aircraft and jet aircraft.
 It also includes the introduction of Smart Tracking STAR approaches for both runways.
-These are in addition to the satellite area navigation approaches (RNAV) currently in Smart Tracking aircraft fly with greater accuracy than those using conventional navigation means, providing vertical and lateral guidance.
+These are in addition to the satellite area navigation approaches (RNAV) currently in use.

+Smart Tracking aircraft fly with greater accuracy than those using conventional navigation means, providing vertical and lateral guidance.
 The satellite technology makes air travel safer, with fewer emissions and is more dependable in all weather conditions.

 Aircraft flying the Smart Tracking approach must meet regulatory standards for approval to fly this flight path.
 Most airlines in Australia have this approval.

-The following are the proposed flight path designs for Runway 30 and Runway 12 that affect the Copping area.
+The following are the proposed flight path designs for Runway 30 and Runway 12 that affect the Smooth Island area.
 It is important to note that there will be times when aircraft will fly paths that are different to the proposed flight paths due to operational reasons.

+Due to the proximity of Smooth Island to the extended runway centreline used by aircraft to establish on the approaches or continue on the departures, residents will continue to experience arrivals for Runway 12 and departures for Runway 30.

-Runway 30 (Figures 1 and 3) When Runway 30 is used for arrivals, there will be three possible flight paths: - The west flight path used for light aircraft from locations such as Launceston and St Helens flying the RNAV approach. - The north-western flight path used by jet aircraft arriving from ports such as Sydney and Brisbane, flying the Smart Tracking approach. - The south-western flight path used by jet aircraft flying the RNAV approach from locations such as Melbourne.
-There will be a total reduction of aircraft movements from the current approximate 38 arrivals down to approximately 21 arrivals.
+Runway 30 (Figures 1 and 3)

+When Runway 30 is used for arrivals, aircraft will arrive on a northern flight path - this flight path will be used for jet aircraft arriving from locations such as Sydney and Brisbane, flying the RNAV approach.

+This flight path will join the RNAV flight path, approximately 4 km to the northwest of Smooth Island.

+There will be a reduction of the total number of arriving flights on these flight paths, down from 38 to approximately 21 per day due to some jet aircraft using the new Smart Tracking arrival.

 Runway 12 (Figures 2 and 4)

-When Runway 12 is used for departures, the flight path for jet aircraft will move 1.5 km closer to Copping but aircraft will generally be slightly higher.
-Flight Path Corridors The current and proposed flight paths are presented as 'flight path corridors'.
+When Runway 12 is used for departures, the flight path will be 7 km to the northwest of Smooth Island.

+Flight Path Corridors

+The current and proposed flight paths are presented as 'flight path corridors'.
 The corridors contain the flight path track in the centre and an area either side of the track, where aircraft can be expected to operate.
 This is because aircraft performance can vary across aircraft types, operators and in different weather conditions.